10 Top-Rated Tourist Attractions in Abu Dhabi

-Able to hold 40,000 worshippers, it is the biggest mosque in the United Arab Emirates and, like the Sheikh Ziyeed Mosque in Fujairah, is dedicated to the late Sheikh Ziyeed bin Sultan al-Nahyan.
+Able to hold 40,000 worshippers, it is the biggest mosque in the United Arab Emirates and, like the Sheikh Zayed Mosque in Fujairah, is dedicated to the late Sheikh Zayed bin Sultan al-Nahyan.
 Non-Muslims are allowed into all areas of the mosque (including the vast library), and there are also guided tours available.

 Hours: Open Sat-Thu 9am-10pm; Fri 4.30pm-10pm